marybethbrauns/mathstats/README.md

 where $\xi_x$ is some point in the interval.
 The product term $\prod_{j=0}^{n} (x - x_j)$ is minimized (in the max-norm sense) when the nodes are Chebyshev points.
 This minimization occurs because the product closely resembles the Chebyshev polynomial $T_{n+1}(x)$, which has the equioscillation property.

 The equioscillation property means that the error oscillates with nearly equal magnitude across the interval, rather than being concentrated at the endpoints (as occurs with equidistant nodes).
-This property is confirmed by our error plots, which show approximately $n+1$ peaks of similar magnitude across the interval.
+This property is confirmed by our error plots in Figure 2, which show approximately $n+1$ peaks of similar magnitude across the interval.

 #### Visual Analysis and Practical Implications

-The visualization of these interpolants demonstrates several key insights:
+The visualization of these interpolants in Figures 1-3 demonstrates several key insights:

-1. **Runge's Phenomenon Mitigation**: Unlike interpolation with equidistant nodes, the Chebyshev interpolants show minimal oscillatory behavior near the endpoints.
+1. **Runge's Phenomenon Mitigation**: Figure 1 clearly shows that unlike interpolation with equidistant nodes, the Chebyshev interpolants show minimal oscillatory behavior near the endpoints.

-2. **Challenge Regions**: The steepest gradient regions near x = ±0.2 show the most significant approximation challenges, requiring higher-degree polynomials to capture accurately.
+2. **Challenge Regions**: Figure 1 reveals that the steepest gradient regions near x = ±0.2 show the most significant approximation challenges, requiring higher-degree polynomials to capture accurately.

-3. **Practical Efficiency**: The strategic placement of Chebyshev nodes achieves significantly better approximation quality than increasing the number of equidistant nodes, demonstrating that node distribution can be more important than node quantity.
+3. **Practical Efficiency**: Figure 3 demonstrates that the strategic placement of Chebyshev nodes achieves significantly better approximation quality than increasing the number of equidistant nodes, showing that node distribution can be more important than node quantity.

-4. **Theoretical Optimality**: The nearly uniform distribution of error peaks across the interval visually confirms the minimax property of Chebyshev approximation.
+4. **Theoretical Optimality**: Figure 2 visually confirms the nearly uniform distribution of error peaks across the interval, validating the minimax property of Chebyshev approximation.

 This analysis underscores why Chebyshev nodes are the standard choice for polynomial interpolation and approximation in practical applications.